Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to the indictment, Ebisawa and his network of co-defendants conspired to transport weapons-grade uranium and plutonium from Myanmar, allegedly for use in Iran’s nuclear weapons development.
 The case was discovered in February 2024, when US authorities announced the charges.

-In addition, Ebisawa was also charged in 2022 with large-scale drug and arms trafficking.
-He is accused of shipping large quantities of heroin and methamphetamine to the United States in exchange for heavy weapons, including anti-aircraft missiles, to serve the wars in Myanmar.
+Ebisawa was also charged in 2022 with large-scale drug and arms trafficking.
+He is accused of shipping large quantities of heroin and methamphetamine to the United States in exchange for heavy weapons, including anti-aircraft missiles, to support the war in Myanmar.

 Ebisawa's smuggling scheme was foiled thanks to close cooperation between authorities from the US, Indonesia, Japan and Thailand.